Rated 4.9/5 ⭐️ | Free shipping from €79 🚚

 Step-by-step

-2. Fry the onions and peppers in olive oil (approx. 5 minutes).
+2. Sauté onions and bell peppers in olive oil (about 5 minutes).

-4. Stir in the strained yellow tomatoes, season with salt and simmer for approx. 10 minutes with the lid on.
+4. Stir in the strained yellow tomatoes, salt, and simmer covered for about 10 minutes.

-5. Add the rum and carefully flambé (e.g. with a gas burner).
+5. Add rum and carefully flambé (e.g., with a gas burner).

 6. Carefully slide the egg yolks onto the sauce.
-Pluck the mozzarella and scatter over.
+Tear the mozzarella and distribute it.

-7. Simmer for a further 10 minutes with the lid on until the egg yolks have set and the cheese has melted.
+7. Simmer covered for about 10 more minutes until the yolks are set and the cheese is melted.

-8. Pour over the passion fruit flesh, chop the herbs, top and serve hot (ideal with bread).
+8. Spoon passion fruit pulp on top, chop herbs, sprinkle over, and serve hot (ideal with bread).

 To the original recipe

-This dish is a real classic among hearty camping recipes and perfect for anyone who needs some real energy in the morning.
-Potatoes, eggs and sausage meat are transformed into a hearty outdoor breakfast in the fire pan that will leave you full and satisfied.
+This dish is a true classic among hearty camping recipes and perfect for anyone who needs real energy in the morning.
+Potatoes, eggs, and Mettenden come together in the Fire Skillet to make a hearty outdoor breakfast that fills you up and leaves you satisfied.
 Especially after a chilly night in the tent, this Dutch Oven breakfast is just the thing.

 Ingredients